Logo by Richard O'Connor in 1984 with stupa and Chinese characters.

 I also usually discourage those who seek me as their spiritual or Kung Fu Master.
 I've discouraged students from shaving their heads.
 The most persistent and dedicated students still seem to emerge from my discouragement.
 Then, I am anxious to teach them everything I know.
 In recent years I have tried to be more lenient and let students into Shaolin Chi Mantis instead of training them in Tai Chi Youth first.
 This was selfish of me.
 I enjoy teaching Kung Fu and without higher level students, I don't get the opportunity to teach many lessons that are exciting, challenging, and beneficial to me also.

 Still no matter how many students I invite in my life, their are very few that can be trained.
-The cats are good for a moderate amount of lessons.
-The birds last less than a month.
-The snakes never make it past my first semester because of the spiritual requirements of Shaolin Chi Mantis.
+The cats are studious for one entire year.
+The cranes a little longer.
+Snakes find sanctuary in the flexiblity of spiritual concepts.
 The rabbits will stay until it's not fun any more.
-Only the horses, dogs, and dragons can graduate my SCM Beginner Program.
+Only the horses, dogs, and dragons can probably attain the Shaolin Chi Mantis ADVANCED GONGFU LEVEL.
 The horses are the hardworking laborers of life who accept physical demands as normal.
 The dogs are loyal and accept whatever you give them.
 The dragons will pursue power, but they may desire shortcuts.
+Which leaves the rat and pig, who can excel at Kung Fu if they can get past their religion or create their religion within their Kung Fu.

 No matter who they are, or how good they are at learning, I really enjoy teaching everyone.
 The changes I make in an unhealthy person are clearly evident, but the changes of an intelligent and physically fit person are also significant, even if less noticeable.
 It is this vicarious satisfaction of helping others that has always fueled my teaching and kept me from pursuing more profitable activities.
 No matter how much someone pays me per hour, my fondest memories and feelings of accomplishment come from the people I have helped and improved.